 13.2 What is the main reason that all schools do not have a written Food Safety Plan and/or a HACCP Plan for the preparation and service of school meals served to children?

-13.3 Which of the following food safety program components have been implemented in the schools under your supervision?
+13.3 Which of the following food safety program components have been implemented in the school(s) under your supervision?

 Yes No